Radium and radon in the environment: In mines

 Because uranium minerals emit radon gas, and their harmful and highly radioactive decay products, uranium mining is considerably more dangerous than other (already dangerous) hard rock mining, requiring adequate ventilation systems if the mines are not open pit.
 In the 1950s, a significant number of American uranium miners were Navajo, as many uranium deposits were discovered on Navajo reservations.
-A statistically significant subset of these miners later developed small-cell lung cancer, a type of cancer usually not associated with smoking, after exposure to uranium ore and radon-222, a natural decay product of uranium.
-The radon, which is produced by the uranium, and not the uranium itself has been shown to be the cancer causing agent.
+A statistically significant proportion of these miners later developed small-cell lung cancer, a type of cancer usually not associated with smoking, after exposure to uranium ore and radon-222, a natural decay product of uranium.
+The cancer causing agent has been shown to be the radon which is produced by the uranium, and not the uranium itself.
 Some survivors and their descendants received compensation under the Radiation Exposure Compensation Act in 1990.

-Currently the level of radon in the air of mines is normally controlled by law.
+The level of radon in the air of mines is now normally controlled by law.
 In a working mine, the radon level can be controlled by ventilation, sealing off old workings and controlling the water in the mine.
-The level in a mine can go up when a mine is abandoned, it can reach a level which is able to cause the skin to become red (a mild radiation burn).
+The level in a mine can go up when a mine is abandoned; it can reach a level which can cause the skin to become red (a mild radiation burn).
 The radon levels in some of the mines can reach 400 to 700 kBq m−3.

 A common unit of exposure of lung tissue to alpha emitters is the working level month (WLM), this is where the human lungs have been exposed for 170 hours (a typical month worth of work for a miner) to air which has 3.7 kBq of 222Rn (in equilibrium with its decay products).
 This is air which has the alpha dose rate of 1 working level (WL).
 It is estimated that the average person (general public) is subject to 0.2 WLM per year, which works out at about 15 to 20 WLM in a lifetime.
-According to the NRC 1 WLM is a 5 to 10 mSv lung dose (0.5 to 1.0 rem), while the Organisation for Economic Co-operation and Development (OECD) consider that 1 WLM is equal to a lung dose of 5.5 mSv, the International Commission on Radiological Protection (ICRP) consider 1 WLM to be a 5 mSv lung dose for professional workers (and 4 mSv lung dose for the general public).
+According to the NRC, 1 WLM is a 5 to 10 mSv lung dose (0.5 to 1.0 rem), while the Organisation for Economic Co-operation and Development (OECD) consider that 1 WLM is equal to a lung dose of 5.5 mSv, and the International Commission on Radiological Protection (ICRP) consider 1 WLM to be a 5 mSv lung dose for professional workers (and a 4 mSv lung dose for the general public).
 Lastly the United Nations Scientific Committee on the Effects of Atomic Radiation (UNSCEAR) consider that the exposure of the lungs to 1 Bq of 222Rn (in equilibrium with its decay products) for one year will cause a dose of 61 μSv.